minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 when ASG make up ALB health check then EC2 is not health, that ASG   ec2 terminated

-backend - database connect 'minute request' does not exists CloudWatch, To make CloudWatch Alarm at first making a user specify
+backend - database connect 'minute request' does not exists CloudWatch, To make CloudWatch Alarm at first making a CloudWatch user specify characteristic  (사용자 지정 지표)